edsu/inkdroid.org/cv-short.md

 304 Brewster Court, Silver Spring, MD 20901\\
 \end{center}

-I am a software software developer, technical manager and service designer with over two decades of experience working at the intersection of libraries, archives and the World Wide Web.
-My work focuses on how the web functions as a sociotechnical system, with an emphasis on its evolving architecture and practices of curation and preservation.
+I am a software developer and data scientist with over two decades of experience designing, developing, maintaining and analyzing information infrastructures.
+I work best at the boundaries between the disciplines, and specialize in the application of both qualitative and quantitative methods to accelerate the work of research teams who work with the web as data.

 ## Experience

-**Lead Software Developer**
+**Research Faculty**
 Maryland Institute for Technology in the Humanities
 August 2014 - Present